Superkikim/maxsmart/example_scripts/README.md

-# MaxSmart Sample Scripts
+# MaxSmart example Scripts

-This folder contains sample scripts designed to demonstrate how to use the `maxsmart` Python module to interact with MaxSmart devices.
+This folder contains example scripts designed to demonstrate how to use the `maxsmart` Python module to interact with MaxSmart devices.
 These scripts illustrate various functionalities, showing users how to integrate and control their devices in their own projects.

 ## Overview of Scripts